WeichenStars/WeichenStars.github.io/_pages/research.md

       <img src="https://media.springernature.com/lw685/springer-static/image/art%3A10.1038%2Fs41550-025-02500-2/MediaObjects/41550_2025_2500_Fig1_HTML.png?as=webp">
     </div>
     <div class="text">
-      <p>We recently discovered a surprisingly large disk in this cosmic web node using JWST.
+      <p>We recently discovered a surprisingly large disk in a cosmic web node at z=3.2 using JWST.
 It has an effective radius of around 10 kpc, as large as the Milky Way nowadays (!).
 The existence of such a giant disk, when the Universe was merely 2 Gyr old, indicates that the cosmic web node hosts favorable conditions for disks to form early and fast. (<a href ="https://doi.org/10.1038/s41550-025-02500-2">Wang et al. 2025 </a>).</p>
     </div>
   </div>